Umar-ejaz15/ff-tournaments/VERCEL_DEPLOYMENT_FIX.md

 - [ ] `NEXTAUTH_URL` is set to `https://ff-tournaments.vercel.app` (no trailing slash)
 - [ ] `GOOGLE_CLIENT_ID` is set
 - [ ] `GOOGLE_CLIENT_SECRET` is set

+If you are using a Vercel preview deployment (for example `ff-tournament-beta.vercel.app`), also:

+- Set `NEXTAUTH_URL` in that Vercel project's Environment Variables to the preview hostname, e.g. `https://ff-tournament-beta.vercel.app` (no trailing slash).
+- Register the preview callback URI in Google Cloud Console under Authorized redirect URIs: `https://ff-tournament-beta.vercel.app/api/auth/callback/google`.

 ### 2. Update Google Cloud Console